TempleWaterfOWLS/team_software/README.md

-Todo:
+#Todo: <br>
-*Look in to running stereo_proc as a nodelet, or avoiding the launch from starting a roscore *Implement python-pcl downsampling of pointcloud
+* Look in to running stereo_proc as a nodelet, or avoiding the launch from starting a roscore
+* Implement python-pcl downsampling of pointcloud